This article will show you the step-by-step approach for SSIS Package Deployment using BIDS or SQL Data Tools.

 In Data Flow region, it has one OLE DB Source, and OLE DB Destination

-Let me double-click on the OLE DB Source, so that you can see the Table that we used as a source.
-From the below screenshot you can see, we used Employee Duplicate table present in the Database.
+Let me double-click on the OLE DB Source, so you can see the table we used as a source.
+From the below screenshot, you can see that we used Employee Duplicate table present in the Database.
 I suggest you refer to OLE DB Source article to understand the configuration settings.

-Let me double-click on the OLE DB Destination, so that you can see the destination Table that we used.
-From the below screenshot you can see, we used Load Data From SQL table present in the SQL Tutorial Database.
-I suggest you to refer OLE DB Destination article to understand the destination configuration settings.
+Let me double-click on the OLE DB Destination to see the destination Table we used.
+The screenshot below shows that we used the Load Data From SQL table present in the SQL Tutorial Database.
+Therefore, I suggest you refer to OLE DB Destination article to understand the destination configuration settings.

 SSIS Package Deployment using BIDS

-In order to perform SSIS packages Deployment using BIDS or Data Tools, navigate yourself to Solution Explorer window.
+To perform SSIS packages Deployment using BIDS or Data Tools, navigate yourself to the Solution Explorer window.
 Here, right-click on the Project, and select the Deploy option from the context menu.

 Once you select the Deploy option, a new window called Integration Services Deployment Wizard will be opened as we shown below.
 This is an introduction page, and by clicking the Do not Show this Page Again, you can avoid this page.